Don’t Let Distractions Derail You

 Before you declare your checklist complete, make sure it clarifies tasks and responsibilities.
 It should help you complete your work with intense focus, but not overwhelm you so much you want to discard it.
 An ideal checklist is no longer than a page—and has somewhere to mark when a task is done.

 Making and using checklists can also help professional teams perform better.
 Building a checklist to implement or update standard documentation and processes at a company makes a cohesive team, especially when input from team members is included.
 Collaborative creation and consistent use of checklists can give everyone a voice and prevent a business from overlooking essential steps.

 When professionals share the details of business checklists with each other, they can cross-check tasks and how they’re organized.
 In turn, workers can mutually support each other.
 These assurances are important when competing priorities fracture our attention.

 More importantly, checklists improve efficiency by letting teams track their daily tasks and finish them perfectly.
 By doing so, professionals can complete more tasks throughout the day.

 Start Using Checklists Now

-Editing for clarity and brevity should be a required action on any business-writing checklist.
+Editing for clarity and brevity should be a required action on any business writing checklist.
 To accomplish that task faster and more effectively, try WordRake.
 It’s a tireless automated editor with limitless focus.
 Sign up for a 7-day free trial today.

 About the Author

-Ivy B. Grey is the Director of Business Strategy for WordRake.
+Ivy B. Grey is the Chief Strategy & Growth Officer for WordRake.
 Prior to joining the team, she practiced bankruptcy law for ten years.
-In 2018, Ivy was recognized as a Fastcase 50 Honoree and included in the Women of Legal Tech list by the ABA Legal Technology Resource Center.
+In 2020, Ivy was recognized as an Influential Woman in Legal Tech by ILTA.
+She has also been recognized as a Fastcase 50 Honoree and included in the Women of Legal Tech list by the ABA Legal Technology Resource Center.
 Follow Ivy on Twitter @IvyBGrey or connect with her on LinkedIn.